mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 nothing # hide
 ```

-Next, we define active and reactive power flow measurements at `Branch 1` for both the from-bus and to-bus ends.
-Again, we use data from AC power flow, computing the powers and using exact values to generate measurements.
-The default setting `noise = false` remains unchanged, meaning exact values are used:
+Next, we define active and reactive power flow measurements at both ends of `Branch 1`.
+We again use AC power flow data, compute the powers, and use the exact values to generate measurements.
+The default setting `noise = false` remains unchanged, so exact values are used:
 ```@example acStateEstimation
 Pᵢⱼ, Qᵢⱼ = fromPower(powerFlow; label = "Branch 1")
 addWattmeter!(monitoring; label = "Meter 4", from = "Branch 1", active = Pᵢⱼ)